Dr Pepper: Free Dr Pepper for everyone in America

 On March 26, 2008, various media outlets reported that Dr Pepper would offer "a free can of Dr Pepper to everyone in America" – excluding former Guns N' Roses guitarists Buckethead and Slash – if the band released the long-awaited Chinese Democracy in 2008.
 Later in the day, lead vocalist Axl Rose replied to Dr Pepper on Guns N' Roses' official website and spoke of his surprise at Dr Pepper's support.
 Rose also said he would share his Dr Pepper with Buckethead as "some of Buckethead's performances are on Chinese Democracy".
 After it was announced that the album would be released in 2008, Dr Pepper stated that it would uphold its pledge.

 Dr Pepper's online distribution of free coupons upon the album's release November 23, 2008, proved inadequate.
 Lawyers for the band threatened Dr Pepper's parent company with a lawsuit two days after the album's release.
 In a letter to Dr Pepper, Rose's lawyer Alan Gutman said, "The redemption scheme your company clumsily implemented for this offer was an unmitigated disaster which defrauded consumers and, in the eyes of vocal fans, ruined Chinese Democracys release."
 Rose's lawyer also demanded that the company make a full-page apology that would appear in The Wall Street Journal, USA Today, The New York Times and The Los Angeles Times.
 In a later interview, Rose claimed he told his lawyers it was a non-issue and was surprised by their actions.

+"Dr Pepper Capital of the World"

+John William "Bill" Davis opened Virginia's first Dr. Pepper plant east of the Mississippi in Roanoke in 1936.
+The city has been named the "Dr Pepper Capital of the World" and broke world records for its consumption of Dr Pepper in the late 1950s.
+As of 2006 the company sells more Dr Pepper in the Roanoke Valley area of Virginia than any other metropolitan area east of the Mississippi River.
+In October 2015, the city of Roanoke celebrated October 24 as "Dr Pepper Day".

 Museum

-The Dr Pepper Museum, located in the Artesian Manufacturing and Bottling Company building at 300 South Fifth Street in downtown Waco, Texas, opened to the public in 1991.
-The building was the first building to be built specifically to bottle Dr Pepper.
-It was completed in 1906, and Dr Pepper was bottled there until the 1960s.
-The museum has three floors of exhibits, a working old-fashioned soda fountain, and a gift store of Dr Pepper memorabilia.
+The Dr Pepper Museum, located in the Artesian Manufacturing and Bottling Company building in Waco, Texas, opened to the public in 1989.
+The building, completed in 1906, was the first to be built specifically to bottle Dr Pepper, with production continuing until 1965.